Left Unity (UK): Supporting organisations and split

 According to the International Socialist Network's Autumn 2014 Discussion Bulletin, it was then part of Left Unity with members elected to the party's national council.
 The CPGB (PCC) Communist Platform supporters within Left Unity (Jack Conrad and Yassamine Mather) announced that platform's dissolution on 20 February 2016 following Left Unity's refusal to accept their motion.
 The CPGB (PCC) issued a statement condemning Left Unity's support for Labourism, Momentum and Jeremy Corbyn, emphasising the need for "a real communist party", adding that by its "refusal to rethink its perspective [...]
 Left Unity has condemned itself to permanent irrelevance".

 Left Unity is generally based on individual membership rather than organisational affiliation.

 On 20 January 2022, it was announced that a "memorandum of understanding" had been agreed between Left Unity, the Breakthrough Party, the Northern Independence Party and the Trade Unionist and Socialist Coalition.
 This alliance will work together on a future electoral strategy.

+Towards the end of July 2023, a left-wing political party merger between Breakthrough, Left Unity, People's Alliance of the Left and Liverpool Community Independents under the name Transform was proposed.
+It was proposed in response to "an era of crisis" which the party merger proposal claims to be "a political organisation that offers a real solution" to.
+The party merger proposal also has 10 "core principles".
+However, Left Unity has remained an independent party since the founding of Transform in November 2023 and has declared the launching of the latter "premature".

 Electoral activity

 2014 local elections

 In local elections on 22 May 2014, Left Unity stood 11 candidates in four districts: Wigan, Barnet, Exeter and Norwich.
-They received 1,038 votes out of 74,126 cast, or an average of 3.2 percent.
+They received 1,038 votes out of 74,126 cast, or an average of 3.2%.
 In Wigan West, party candidate Hazel Duffy received 8.8%.
 Left Unity had its first council seat in Stoke-on-Trent between March and May 2015 after a councillor defected from the Labour Party.